BondBloxx Logo

 30 Day SEC Yield: A standard calculation of yield introduced by the SEC in order to provide fairer comparison among funds.
 It is based on the most recent 30-day period.
 This yield figure reflects the interest earned during the period after deducting the Fund’s expenses for the period.
 It does not reflect the yield an investor would have received if they had held the Fund over the last twelve months assuming the most recent NAV.
 Distributions may vary from time to time.

-Spread Duration is a measure of the potential responsiveness of a bond or portfolio price to small parallel shifts in interest rates.
+Spread Duration is a measure of the potential responsiveness of a bond or portfolio price to changes in credit spread.

 The values shown are based off of a price provided by the Fund’s third-party index provider, using the bid price for each security (the “index price”).
 Because the Fund values its securities at the midpoint between the bid and ask prices for most securities, the index price is not necessarily the price at which the Fund values the portfolio holding for the purposes of determining its net asset value (the “valuation price”).
 The values shown may have been different if the valuation price were to have been used to calculate such values.
 The index price is as of the most recent date for which a price is available, and may not necessarily be as of the date shown above.